voyagersearch/geotools/modules/ogc/doc/README.rst

 any EMF version greater than 3.5.
 At the time of this writing the following configuration was verified.

 * Eclipse 3.7.2 (Indigo) for Java Developers
 * EMF 3.7.2 all-in-one bundle (manually unziped into Eclipse directory)

+EMF downloads are available from http://www.eclipse.org/modeling/emf/download/.

 Instrumenting an EMF Model
 --------------------------